SAP/openui5-docs/docs/Configuring_Responsive_Behavior_of_a_Table_38855e0.md

 For more information, see the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.Table/sample/sap.m.sample.TableAutoPopin).

 > ### Note:
-> -   The automatic pop-in feature ensures that not all columns move to the pop-in area and there is always **one** visible column in the table.
+> -   The automatic pop-in feature ensures that not all columns move to the pop-in area and there is always at least **one** visible column in the table.
 >
 > -   The `demandPopin` and `minScreenWidth` properties of a column are configured by the responsive table. `minScreenWidth` is determined based on the `width` or `autoPopinWidth` properties of the column if this feature is enabled.
 If there are any custom settings for the `demandPopin` and `minScreenWidth` properties, they will be overwritten by this feature.